 It’s no secret that we think coworking is awesome.
 It’s a ready-to-go creative space where you’re free to work alongside like-minded humans to build your business and strap a rocket to your great ideas.

-But we are now discovering that not only is coworking good for business, it is good for your health.
+But we are now discovering that not only is coworking good for business, but it is also good for your health.
 According to an Office Vibe poll, 70% of respondents reported that they felt healthier than they did working in a traditional office setting and 68% said they were able to focus better while coworking.

 So, if you’re finding that life in a cubicle is stifling your creativity, then is it possible that it’s also impacting your health?
 And what if making the jump to a coworking space could help to improve your physical and mental health?